mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 bonsai train start
 ```

 Almost there!
-Time to tell the AI engine to prepare a new BRAIN version for training.
-Start the training mode for your BRAIN.
+Time to tell the Bonsai AI Engine to prepare a new BRAIN version for training.
+Start the training mode for your BRAIN with [`bonsai train start`][20].

-## Connect the simulator for training
+## Connect the Simulator

 > Python 2